Hamza0590/DS-Game/README.md

 ## Gameplay Features
 - **Hint System**: A hint displayed at the top of the grid indicates if you are moving closer or farther from the key or door.
+- **Bombs**: Stepping on a bomb ends the game, and available moves are reduced.
-- **Bombs & Coins**: Bombs reduce your available moves, while coins increase your score and provide additional undo opportunities.
+- **Coins**: Coins increase your score and provide additional undo opportunities.
 - **Timed Coin Generation**: Coins regenerate every 10 seconds on the grid, adding a dynamic challenge to the gameplay.

 ### Difficulty Levels